SaiDarshan2003/Palindrome/README.md

 To write a C# program to find whether the given string is a Palindrome or not.
 ## Algorithm:
 ### Step 1:
-Create a class and declare a variable with integer datatype
+Create a class and declare a variable with string datatype
 ### Step 2:
-Use while loop to check whether the input is a palindrome or not.
+Use for loop to check whether the input is a palindrome or not.
 ### Step 3:
 Use if condition to check whether input is equal to the calculated number.
 ### Step 4: